xcTorres/xcTorres.github.io/_includes/about/en detail.md

 <br>

 - **Route engine service**
 In logistics and assignment business, it is of great importance to have a API service of getting the routing distance between coordinates.
 Before our own route engine service is born, Shopee uses google map service, but it costs hundreds of thousands of dollars per month.
-Based on open-source data, we provide our own direction and maxtrix API using Contraction Hierarchies algorithm.
+Based on open-source data, we provide our own direction and matrix API using Contraction Hierarchies algorithm.

 **Sep 2018 – Jun 2019 , Wuhan, China**